samakovuluk/honk/README.md

 We need an automated script which will upload item independently.
 #### Solution
 Project working with library Selenium.
 As we know Selenium is s a free (open source) automated testing suite for web applications.
 And this tool I used for uploading items to hk.carousell.com.
 Selenium is perfect decision for our task.
-So script doing step by step tasks:
+So script doing step by step tasks.
 #### What you need to know about Selenium
 Selenium able to do what the user can does on the site.
 Only needs to be configured correctly.
 How is everything going.
 So for example we have task, that script need open website facebook.com click to button `sign up` with name `websubmit`.